2020-21 game bird hunting forecast

 The majority of upland hunting is on private land, so be sure to ask permission prior to hunting.
 Hunters looking for public land can access the Columbia Basin Wildlife Areas, including Power City, Irrigon, Coyote Springs and Willow Creek.

-Quail counts suggest a better year than last year and pheasant counts are down.
-Hunters can expect to work a little harder to fill game bags with roosters this season.
 The best hunting opportunities are pheasant on the Ladd Marsh Wildlife Area and forest grouse on national forests.
 Hunters should work ridge tops above 5,000 feet for blue grouse and stream corridors with heavy cover and water for ruffed grouse.

 Upland game birds can be located throughout Ladd Marsh providing ample hunting opportunity for all.
 Grassland, fencerows, brush, and areas adjacent to agricultural fields are good locations to key on but do not overlook dry and receding wetlands.
 The wetland habitat provides more opportunity for pheasants than all the rest combined.